Noncommutative correction to the entropy of Schwarzschild black hole with GUP: Introduction

 \section{Introduction}

 In the study of quantum gravity (a merger of general relativity and quantum mechanics) it may reveal new features of the black hole near the Planck scale.
 An interesting prediction of quantum gravity theories such as loop quantum gravity, string theory and noncommutative geometry, as well as black hole physics corresponds to the existence of a minimum length~\cite{Garay:1994en,AmelinoCamelia:2000ge,Ali:2009zq}.
 In this way the effect of the minimum length must also be considered in the uncertainty principle and as a result of this we will have the so-called generalized uncertainty principle (GUP).
 In recent years, the effect of GUP on the thermodynamics of various types of black holes has been extensively analyzed~\cite{Yang:2018wlb,Anacleto:2014apa,Feng:2015jlj,Anacleto:2019rfn,Haldar:2019fcz,Javed:2019btd,Li:2016mwq,Gecim:2017zid,Chen:2016ftz,Maluf:2018lyu,Gomes:2018oyd}.
-Consequently, it has been found in many cases that the GUP has an important role in black hole physics, which is the emergence of black hole remnants~\cite{Adler:2001vs,Chen:2002tu,Dutta:2014yna,Anacleto:2015rlz,Chen:2014jwq,Mandal:2018xom,Anacleto:2015kca,Kuntz:2019gka,Li:2017zbc}.
-In addition, in determining the entropy of black holes it has been found due to the effect of quantum gravity logarithmic corrections to the law of the area~\cite{Anacleto:2015mma,Anacleto:2015awa,El-Menoufi:2015cqw,Jusufi:2016nxo,Sadeghi:2016xym,Giardino:2020myz}.
+Consequently, it has been found in many cases that the GUP has an important role in black hole physics, which is the emergence of black hole remnants~\cite{Adler:2001vs,Chen:2002tu,Dutta:2014yna,Anacleto:2015rlz,Chen:2014jwq,Mandal:2018xom,Anacleto:2015kca,Kuntz:2019gka,Li:2017zbc}. {In addition, in determining the entropy of black holes it has been found logarithmic corrections to the area law due to the effect of quantum gravity}~\cite{Anacleto:2015mma,Anacleto:2015awa,El-Menoufi:2015cqw,Jusufi:2016nxo,Sadeghi:2016xym,Giardino:2020myz}.
 In~\cite{Li:2020gzi}, by considering the effect of the Lorentz invariance violation of dispersion relations, the Hawking radiation of the charged fermions via tunneling from the Reissner-Nordstr\"{o}m black hole has been investigated.